-In this case study, we are going to tell you the exact tactics and techniques we used to increase this Seattle Doctor’s patients by over 1,000% in 15 months through SEO.
+In this case study, we are going to tell you the exact tactics and techniques we used to increase this Seattle Doctor’s patients by over 1,000% in 15 months through Search Engine Optimization.

 Google’s goals are to show the most relevant, highest quality content for any given search query.
-Because the second that Google stops providing the best search results, it creates opportunity for another search engine to take it’s place.
+Because the second that Google stops providing the best search results, it creates an opportunity for another search engine to take its place.

 If you can align your website with those two goals, Google will rank you all day.

 In fact, this doctor ranks on the 1st page for 20 high intent keywords across a dozen services, driving 1,700 qualified prospective patients to her website last month.

 SEO for Doctors Sounds Confusing, but It’s Actually Simple

 SEOers like to make SEO sound confusing, overwhelming, and difficult.
 That’s because most SEOers aren’t very good at what they do.
 There are really only 5 activities that are responsible for 95% of this doctor’s rankings.

 Not all patients search Google in the same way.
 Some will use generic healthcare searches, some patients search for specific symptoms they are experiencing, and some patients will do extensive research and search for specific treatments to their ailment.